titzer/oopsla22-artifact/src/README.md

 It should not be necessary to rebuild the engines from source.
 However, if rebuilding from source is required, the source folders can be removed and the archives re-extracted.
 Note that some engines have multiple configurations that required modifications to configuration files and/or source.
-Each is checked in as a separate git branch and indicated below; the results of the build process were copied into the engines/ directory as shown.
+Each is checked in as a separate git branch as indicated below; the results of the build process were copied into the engines/ directory as shown.

 # BASIC BUILD INSTRUCTIONS

+Each engine has an associated source zip file that can be extracted in the `src` directory.
+The 3 web engines are too large to check their zip files into the repo, so they are included as a drive link.

 ## V8